-The cost effectiveness threshold shall be adjusted annually based on the California Consumer Price Index as compiled and reported by the Department of Industrial Relations.
-The threshold shall be rounded up to the nearest \$100.
-Revised cost effectiveness thresholds will go into effect June 1st of each year.
-The District will present the proposed adjustment at a regularly scheduled Permit Stakeholder meeting prior to the new threshold taking effect.
+The cost effectiveness threshold shall be adjusted annually based on the California Consumer Price Index as compiled and reported by the Department of Industrial Relations and rounded up to the nearest \$100.

 If there is not a cost threshold for a pollutant for which BACT is required, the threshold for the most similar pollutant shall be utilized.
-For example, since ammonia is a PM{10} precursor, the PM{10} cost threshold would be utilized to determine the cost effectiveness of an ammonia control option.
+For example, since ammonia is a PM10 precursor, the PM10 cost threshold would be utilized to determine the cost effectiveness of an ammonia control option.